cincodenada/coc-demo-3651/README.md

 In the last case, in addition to that, after a brief delay the displayed path switches to `~/demo/dir_a/file`, and the current directory changes to `dir_b`.

-Note: this assumes coc.nvim is at ~/.vim/plugged/coc.nvim, change `mini.vim`
-accordingly if you're not using Plug, or want to use a different coc.nvim
+Note: this assumes coc.nvim is at ~/.vim/plugged/coc.nvim.
+Change `vimrc_with_coc.vim` accordingly if you're not using Plug or want to use a different coc.nvim